AMWA-TV/ms-05-01/README.md

 ### How does it work?

-It provides the architecture for control and monitoring class hierarchies and core mechanisms for building device control APIs.
-In addition, NCA defines a powerful specification mechanism for optimizing sharing and reuse of NCA control designs across the industry.
+It provides the architecture for control and monitoring class hierarchies and core mechanisms for building device control and monitoring APIs.

 ### Other specifications in the suite